oscarvanderheide/qmricolors/README.md

 # qMRI Colors

-A Python package providing custom colormaps (lipari and navia) for quantitative MRI visualization in both matplotlib and vispy.
+A Python package providing the recommended colormaps from [Fuderer et al. (2024)](https://pubmed.ncbi.nlm.nih.gov/39415361/) for quantitative MRI visualization.
+This package makes it easy to use the scientifically-optimized lipari and navia colormaps in both matplotlib and vispy, eliminating the need for manual colormap registration in each project.

+The colormaps are based on the research presented in "Colormaps for quantitative magnetic resonance imaging" (Magnetic Resonance in Medicine, 2024) and are sourced from the [colorResources repository](https://github.com/mfuderer/colorResources).

 ## Installation